-Jane P. Gannaway, Board Vice Chair, is currently the Principle for JPG Consulting, LLC, based in Kansas and working with clients in food service and retail worldwide with a focus on the Americas and Asia.
+Jane P. Gannaway, Board Chair, is currently the Principle for JPG Consulting, LLC, based in Kansas and working with clients in food service and retail worldwide with a focus on the Americas and Asia.
 Jane has recently moved to Kansas from Shanghai, China to be closer to family and to enjoy the United States once again.
 Jane has always been engaged with community service in the communities she has lived in around the world.
-She is the mother of two adult sons, and is the the Nai Nai (paternal grandmother) of four grandchildren.
+She is the mother of two adult sons, and is the Nai Nai (paternal grandmother) of four grandchildren.

 “I believe that play is a learned behavior through interaction and experimentation.
 KCDC provides a fantastic indoor and outdoor experience for children to play, interact, explore and learn.
 Children can move at their own pace and with their interests.
 But beyond that, the creative and talented KCDC staff reach out into the community, with science and math programs in community centers and parks, through kindergarten preparedness classes, and with the Medical Warriors program that provides opportunities for children with health issues to play with their families.
 My grandchildren think KCDC 'is the best children’s museum in the world.'
 I have to agree!”